vesselapi/integrations/src/platforms/lever/README.md

 ## Description

-Lever builds modern recruiting software for teams to source, interview, and hire top talent.
+Lever is a technology company that provides a talent acquisition suite to streamline recruitment processes.
+Its platform offers features such as applicant tracking, interview scheduling, candidate relationship management, and analytics to help businesses hire more effectively.

 ## Resources